tanusgit/2021-spring-cs160-Andromeda/InternalReadMe.md

 ## How to install
 Go to the github repo.
 Copy the link from the git clone area of the github.
+Open the folder using visual studio on your computer.

+## How to use the software
+The software is not completely developed yet.
+To use the project the developer needs to know full stack development and also have knowledge in Javascript, node js, HTML, CSS, and MySql.

+## How to contribute
+Anybody can contribute to the project by adding codes to the github repo.
+The contributor can ask permission for adding the code by emailing any of the developers of the project.